 - We may choose to have a Museum representative travel to see the vehicle.

-The Museum has the option to display, drive or sell the vehicle that you donate.
-Museum staff will discuss with you what the best option for your vehicle donation would be.
-All vehicles, regardless of use, are kept by the Museum for a minimum of three (3) years so that you may enjoy full tax donation benefits.
+The Museum’s Collections Committee only accepts vehicles it intends to keep for long-term posterity.
+However, all gifts are unrestricted and the Museum has the right to display, drive or sell the vehicle that you donate.
+Museum staff will discuss with you what the best option for your vehicle donation would be

 Not necessarily, but the vehicle must be intact and movable.